Customer Terms of Service at Referral Rock

 950 N Washington, Suite 404

 Alexandria, VA 22314

-We collect and process payment information from you when you subscribe to the Subscription Service, including credit cards numbers and billing information, using third party PCI-compliant service providers.
-Except for this, we do not collect Sensitive Information from you.
+We collect and process payment information from you when you subscribe to the Subscription Service, including credit card numbers and billing information, using third party PCI-compliant service providers.
+Except for this, we do not collect sensitive information from you.

-The Websites are not intended for or targeted at children under 16, and we do not knowingly or intentionally collect information about children under 16.
-If you believe that we have collected information about a child under 16, please contact us at firstname.lastname@example.org, so that we may delete the information.
+The Websites are not intended or targeted for children under 16, and we do not knowingly or intentionally collect information about children under 16.
+If you believe we have collected information about a child under 16, please contact us at firstname.lastname@example.org, so we may delete the information.

 When it comes to the collection of personal information from children under 13, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation’s consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.

 We do not specifically market to children under 13.

 What "navigational information" do we collect from the people who visit our Blog, Newsletter, Website, or App?

 This refers to information about your computer and your visits, such as your IP address, geographical location, browser type, referral source, length of visit, pages viewed, emails opened, or other computer/visit based information.